 Located on the eastern side of Hook Island and boasting a sprawling bay, Stonehaven’s anchorages are surrounded by extensive fringing reefs offering excellent snorkelling.
 Look out for the resident turtle who frequently visits vessels, but please don’t feed him.

-If you want to settle in for a Whitsunday's sunset, Stonehaven is the spot!
+If you want to settle in for a Whitsunday sunset, Stonehaven is the spot!

-Maureen's Cove is a spectacular snorkelling and dive sites.
-We don’t generally recommend mooring here for overnight stays due to the lack of wind protection, but weather permitting you can if you must.
+Maureen’s Cove is a spectacular snorkelling and dive site.
+We don’t generally recommend mooring here for overnight stays due to the lack of wind protection, but weather permitting, you can if you must.

-The beach at Maureen's Cove is made of coral.
-A very popular site for camping, you’ll find picnic tables and lovely shaded areas to relax.
-Make sure you take beach shoes when you land because it's rough underfoot.
+The beach at Maureen’s Cove is coral.
+A popular site for camping, you’ll find picnic tables and lovely shaded areas to relax.
+Make sure you take beach shoes when you land because it’s rough underfoot.

 Manta Ray Bay is full of fish that are accustomed to being fed by tourists, so they are very friendly.
 As tempting as it may be, please refrain from feeding the fish it is against the Marine Park regulations.